Updated: Jul 10

 Photographer/Videographer: $100 for Main photographer, $50 for a second shooter is standard

-Officiant: Non-Clergy $50-$100, Clergy may will not accept a gratuity but may request a donation to their house of worship
+Officiant: Non-Clergy $50-$100, some clergy may not accept a gratuity but may instead request a donation to their house of worship

 DJ/Emcee: $100 for DJ/MC, $50 for assistant